-Decorating your home can save you both time and money, as well as being a fun and creative project to get involved in.
-If you’ve never painted a room in your home before, it’s important to prepare your walls beforehand for a professional finish and an easier, stress-free job!
+Decorating your home can save you both time and money and be a fun and creative project to get involved in.
+If you’ve never painted a room in your home before, it’s essential to prepare your walls beforehand for a professional finish and a more straightforward, stress-free job!

 Use dust sheets to prevent getting paint onto your carpets or furniture.
 Fabric and waterproof sheets work equally well, and you can buy specialist coverings if you don’t have anything to hand.
 Many people prefer painting in bare feet, as they can immediately feel when they’ve stepped in paint, preventing them from treading it throughout the house.

 This includes mirrors and pictures, making sure you leave the holes for hooks and nails in place so you can accurately hang them up again.
 Also, make sure to loosen light switches and plug sockets - you want to paint behind these rather than around them, as this gives a much more professional finish and disguises paintbrush marks.